quokkaquokka/ProjetJavaEE/README.md

 ## Version 1
 Name : **se.abdmezien-moutte**
 To start:
-- configure database 2 choice
+- configure Java database, 2 choices
-    - There are **no** database with the configuration (name :JEEPRJ, user: jee, password: jee)
+    - There is **no** database with the configuration (name :JEEPRJ, user: jee, password: jee)
-        - create a databe (name :JEEPRJ, user: jee, password: jee)
+        - create a database (name :JEEPRJ, user: jee, password: jee)
         - execute the script in (se.abdmezien-moutte/employees_jdbc.sql)
-    - There are a databse with the configuration (name :JEEPRJ, user: jee, password: jee)
+    - There is a database with the configuration (name :JEEPRJ, user: jee, password: jee)
 - build the project
 - run the project